 In 1870 the new church was built and consecrated, thanks to donations from British residents, and on land given in perpetuity by the town of Lille, so long as there is an Anglican minister in place.

-Our church is therefore part of the Anglican church of England, belonging to the diocese of Europe, and the ICS are our sponsors.
+Our church is therefore part of the Anglican church of England, belonging to the Diocese in Europe, and the ICS are our sponsors.
 Our congregation, however, comes from many different countries and backgrounds and we welcome all who want to worship in English.

 Services have continued in the church since 1870, although regular worship was interrupted during the two world wars.